vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 there is a sloka on this point' ( bhavati cātra slokaḥ) or with the words 'api codīharanti'.

 There are about 45 verses in the work, the 7th and last chapter being almost entirely in verse.
 As the mss. are corrupt and full of gaps, it is often difficult to find out whether a particular passage is prose or verse.
 In several verses the words Manur abravid' occur and in one place 'tan manor anusāsanam : 214 The latter closely agrees with Manu.
 Several verses are common to Manu and Usanas.
 The verse 'gurutalpe bhagaḥ kāryaḥ' (Manu 9.
 237) occurs in the ms. So also the verse "yena yena cidangena' occurs in both.245 The words of Manu (V.78 ) 'bāle deśāntarasthe' are expressly quoted with the words 'Manur-āha'.
 There are many other verses which, though not cited expressly as from a particular author, are found in other ancient works.
-For example, the verse 'āpaḥ śuddhā bhūmiyatäh' is Manu 5.
+For example, the verse 'āpaḥ śuddhā bhūmiyatāh' is Manu 5.
 128 and Baud.
 Db. $.
 I. 5, 57.
 The half versekāruhastaḥ sucir nityam' is Manu 5.
 126 and Baud.
 Dh.
 S. 1.
 5. 48.
 The verse 'yadekarātrena karoti pāpam' occurs in Ap.
 Dh.
 S. ( I. 9.
 27. 11 ) and Baud.
 Dh.
 S II.
 1. 42.
 The verse 'tryaham prātas tryaham naktam 'is Manu XI.
-211. It is a remarkable fact that some of the verses in this dharmasūtra agree closely with the verses in the Uśanas--smrti in verse, published by Jivananda ; e. g. the verse 'dattvå tu Vedānatyartham'occurs on p.
+211. It is a remarkable fact that some of the verses in this dharmasūtra agree closely with the verses in the Uśanas--smrti in verse, published by Jivananda ; e. g. the verse 'dattvā tu Vedānatyartham'occurs on p.
 525 and the verse 'nimantritustu yo vipro adhyānam samprapadyate' on p.
 527. Even the prose passages bear a

 243